maciej-kaznowski/reddit-auth-preview/README.md

 # reddit-auth-preview
 This repository contains a few modules for authentication/authorisation with the reddit API from one of my apps - [React for Reddit](https://play.google.com/store/apps/details?id=com.innercirclesoftware.reddit&hl=en&gl=US).
+It handles fetching, refreshing, and persisting refresh and access tokens when a user authorizes the app to access their account (via oauth2) or when an access token expires.
+The authorization response (refresh & access tokens, scopes, expires timestamp) are persisted into a SQLite database for an account.
 It won't compile as not all dependencies are provided. **It is meant for demonstration purposes only.**

 ## Some key points: